Data Dive

 For the week of Aug.
 3, USPS delivered about nearly 87% of mail in Georgia on time — and got 95% of mail to its destination a day past its maximum five-day window of being on time.

 “If the scores had dropped from 90% down to in the mid-80s, and then after a month or two, you bring it back up to 90%, close to 95%, that’s a reasonable disruption.
 We’re seeing much broader declines,” Day said.
 “And the other thing that’s troubling to me is that this is prolonged.
-This is not a couple of weeks of adjustment getting the staff up to speed on how to do it.
+This is not a couple of weeks of adjustment, getting the staff up to speed on how to do it.
 This is month after month of performance that is just unacceptable.”

 Day, a former USPS executive with 35 years of experience, oversaw the opening of major facilities during his tenure.
-He said the opening of Atlanta’s Regional Processing and Distribution was the “worst implementation of a new postal facility I’ve ever encountered.”
+He said the opening of Atlanta’s Regional Processing and Distribution Center was the “worst implementation of a new postal facility I’ve ever encountered.”

 Rather than take a gradual approach, Day said USPS “flipped the switch” on Feb.
 24 and “moved everything at once.”

 “I have never heard of something like that being done.
 That’s not the way things are done.
 You don’t just flip the switch and everything starts up.
 You do gradual build-ups to make sure things are working.
 And once you’ve got stability, bring in some more.
-You want to take advantage of the new facility, but if you’ve got to take several weeks, a month or more, to gradually build it up,” Day said.
+You want to take advantage of the new facility, but you’ve got to take several weeks, a month or more, to gradually build it up,” Day said.

 “In Atlanta, because of the way they did it, they have spent so much more money on trying to clean up the mess, than anything they would have lost in savings opportunity, by just doing a gradual opening over weeks or even a couple of months,” he added.
 “This isn’t even postal operations.
 This is a lack of understanding of basic operational concepts.”